The ONLY Landscaping Email Marketing Guide You Need

 The data enrichment (optional) will cost us $200 for 5000 contacts.
 This will be a one-time cost.

 Design and content will be in-house.
-We’ll incur around $40-$60 for each newsletter according to our cost per hour for our content writer and designer. (average of $50 per hour if we hire freelancers).
-We will need 4 newsletters each month and 24 newsletters for a total duration of 6 months.
+We’ll incur around $40-$60 for each newsletter according to the cost per hour for our content writer and designer (an average of $50 per hour if we hire freelancers).
+We will need 4 newsletters each month and 24 newsletters for 6 months.

-Mailmodo already costs us $70 per month, there will not be any additional charges for email newsletter campaigns.
+Mailmodo already costs us $70 per month, so there will be no additional charges for email newsletter campaigns.

 Total cost for the next 6 months: $1400